 15. Although passenger car crashes happen more often than truck crashes, the latter are more serious.

-16. Using a cellphone while driving contributed to more than 800 U.S. traffic deaths in 2017.
+16. Using a cellphone while driving contributed to more than 800 U.S. traffic deaths.

 17. Despite the declining trend, deaths caused by motorcycle crashes are 28 times more frequent than other fatal traffic crashes.